Onboard macOS devices with certificates using Addigy and SCEP

 1. In the Cloud portal top menu, click on the Settings option.

-2. In the right-hand side pane, find and click on the CLEAR GENERAL SETTINGS heading.
+2. In the Cloud portal left-hand side menu, click on the Services > GENERAL SETTINGS > Trusted Root Certificates option.

-3. Scroll down to the TRUSTED ROOT CERTIFICATES section and click on the Download link, then save the downloaded file.
+3. In the Trusted Root Certificates section, click on the Download link, then save the downloaded file.

 The default name of the file is Your_tenant_name - Portnox CLEAR.pfx, for example, Portnox - Portnox CLEAR.